 Building on a long history of championing personal advocacy, DBSA also advocates for placing peers at the forefront when determining needs and best practices for mental health services.
 We support both policy and media related advocacy at national and state levels, ensuring the needs and concerns of peers are front and center in policy, service delivery, and treatment decisions.

-- Assess the Adequacy of Peer Support Services
+- Peer Support

 - DBSA Policy Positions

 - Appeal a Mental Health Insurance Claim Denial

 DBSA is advocating for the interests of people with mood disorders, their caregivers, and their families.
 Sign up to get updates about issues and actions you can take to support the movement for mental health.
 When you subscribe, you’ll also receive timely action alerts informing you as to when it is most advantageous to contact your policy-makers.

 We believe mental healthcare should be available and accessible for all who need it.

 Increasing access to medical products

 For many people living with a mental health condition, access to the full range of the most effective medical products is a crucial component of successful treatment and wellness.
 Help ensure these are available to everyone who needs them.

 988: America’s Suicide Prevention and Mental Health Crisis Lifeline